Parker Bullen Solicitors Banner Image

 Unfair Dismissal

-Unfair dismissal occurs when your employer has terminated your employment contract without a fair reason or they have failed to follow proper dismissal procedures.
+Unfair dismissal at work occurs when your employer has terminated your employment contract without a fair reason or they have failed to follow proper dismissal procedures.
 The grounds for unfair dismissal could include:

 • Lack of a valid reason: Your employer must have a valid reason, such as misconduct, poor performance, redundancy, or a breach of employment terms, for dismissing you.